Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 ### Transformer selection strategy

-The repository will use the [T-Engine configuration](https://github.com/Alfresco/acs-packaging/blob/master/docs/creating-a-t-engine.md#t-engine-configuration){:target="_blank"} to choose which T-Engine will perform a transform.
+The Repository and ATS router use the [T-Engine configuration](https://github.com/Alfresco/acs-packaging/blob/master/docs/creating-a-t-engine.md#t-engine-configuration){:target="_blank"} in combination with their own pipeline files to choose which T-Engine will perform a transform.
 A transformer definition contains a supported list of source and target Media Types.
 This is used for the most basic selection.
 This is further refined by checking that the definition also supports transform options (parameters) that have been supplied in a transform request or a Rendition Definition used